lsst-sqre/sqr-009/index.rst

 as summarized at https://dev.lsstcorp.org/trac/wiki/Winter2014/Design/DataAnalysisToolkit were also taken into consideration.

-TODO: Summarize some visualiation requirements here.
+TODO: Summarize visualization requirements here.

-The web application is being developed in Django  and we expect less work on this part of the project as the main structure of the web application is done.
+The web application is being developed in Django  and we expect less work on this part of the project as the project structure and initial dashboard application is done.
 The QA database is modeled using the object-relational mapper (ORM) built in the Django framework.

-The Bootstrap framework for web styling is very popular, it supports responsive pages on all sorts of devices and can easily be used in combination with Django.
+As for the web application, the Bootstrap framework for web styling is very popular, it supports responsive pages on all sorts of devices and can easily be used in combination with Django.

-Finally, we expect the main development in extending this prototype to happen in the bokeh plotting library and datashader to create interactive visualization, in the QA database model and in the QA analysis codes.
+Once the basic project is done, we expect that the main development to happen in the bokeh plotting library and datashader to create interactive visualization and in the QA database model to extend this prototype.

-For FITS image visualization we plan to use FFTools JS API to open individual ccd imagesi linked from the dashboard.
+For FITS image visualization we plan to use FFTools JS API to open individual ccd images linked from the dashboard.

 Still, for sky visualization we plan to integrate Aladin Lite JS plugin.
-In Aladin, the processed dataset images must be pre-rendered in HiPS format (http://aladin.u-strasbg.fr/hips/) which demands some processing but we benefit from a number of reference survey images available as well as the source catalog and polygon overlay features.
+In Aladin, the processed dataset images must be pre-rendered in HiPS format (http://aladin.u-strasbg.fr/hips/) which demands some processing but we benefit from a number of reference survey images already available as well as the source catalog and polygon overlay features to display CCDs, visits etc.

-Initially, the QA analysis code will be _afterburner_ scripts that run on the output of the LSST stack processing.
+The QA analysis code (see for instance http://dmtn-008.lsst.io/en/latest/) are *afterburner* scripts that run on the output of the LSST stack processing.
 The implementation of the QA workflow and parallelization will be discussed in a separate document.

 Components